-What can Western dicine learn
+What can Western medicine learn from Indigenous healing traditions?

 By doctor and Indigenous healer Lewis Mehl-Madrona

 ILLUSTRATION BY JESSICA DESMOULINS

 ince the earliest days of the epidemic I have known and worked with people living with HIV/AIDS.
 I was a family physician in San Francisco before the virus was even identified as HIV and well into the contemporary times of effective antiretroviral drugs.
 In the early '80s, many of us had identified a terrifying disease that was stalking predominantly gay men.
 I remember encounters with the spirit of that disease being among the most frightening I have ever experienced.
 We struggled to make sense of what was happening.